Testicular Cancer

 Cancer of the testis, or testicular cancer, is relatively rare.
 It is highly treatable and very often can be cured.

-Each year in New York State almost 600 men are diagnosed with testicular cancer, and about 20 men die from this disease.
+Each year in New York State over 550 men are diagnosed with testicular cancer and over 20 men die from this disease.

 Who gets cancer of the testis?